 #3: Keep it Timely | The When & Where

 We’ve all heard the saying “timing is everything” and it truly is in today’s crazy crowded noisy world.
-Taking another page from media relations pros, pace your communications to relevant matters such as trending current events, national/international hashtags days, annual holidays, viral campaigns, etc. By the same token, be cognizant of possible negative windows such as days that mark national or local tragedies, tax season, Tuesday after a long weekend, Blue Mondays, and so on.
+Taking another page from media relations pros, pace your communications to relevant matters such as trending current events, national/international hashtags days, annual holidays, viral campaigns, etc. By the same token, be cognizant of possible negative windows such as days that mark national or local tragedies, tax season, Tuesday after a long weekend, and so on.
 Also be mindful of anything taking place within the organization that may have an impact on how your communications are received.

 Just like media relations isn’t about blasting any and all reporters your great story, IC isn’t about sending emails en masse in hopes it gets read before filed away to never be seen again.
 The end goal is for employees to actually engage with your content to foster a multi-sided conversation.
 Putting the right tools in place can often be the tipping point to transforming your IC strategy from a one-sided conversation to a platform that empowers.
 After all, the one with the best team wins.